 This layered salad is sure to be the hit of your next potluck or Easter celebration.
 It’s also make-ahead and customizable to your taste.

-I have a Layered Spring Salad to serve alongside your ham for your Easter menu
+This Layered Spring Salad is ideal to serve alongside your ham for your Easter menu

 The best part about this type of salad is you can build the layers to suit your taste,

 The dressing layer goes on top of the salad to help seal the ingredients and keep them fresh.

 To dress it up for Easter or spring, I used some cute cookie or pie crust stamps.

 This of course is totally optional, like wearing your Easter bonnet to the sunrise service :)

 Some of the traditional ingredients that make up a seven-layer salad

 are lettuce, tomatoes, cucumbers, onions, sweet peas, hard-boiled eggs,